sixpapullon/Penny/README.md

 # Penny
-A blog belong to us .
+A blog belongs to us .